dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 The key element to speed up the page walk procedure is a set of Paging-Structure Caches[^3] that cache the hot entries in the page table structure.
 For the 4-level page table, we have the least significant twelve bits (11:0) for page offset (not translated), and bits 47:12 for the page number.
 While each entry in a TLB is an individual complete translation, Paging-Structure Caches cover only the upper 3 levels (bits 47:21).
 The idea is to reduce the number of loads required to execute in case of a TLB miss.
 For example, without such caches, we would have to execute 4 loads, which would add latency to the instruction completion.
 But with the help of the Paging-Structure Caches, if we find a translation for levels 1 and 2 of the address (bits 47:30), we only have to do the remaining 2 loads.

-The Goldencove microarchitecture has four dedicated page walkers, which allows it to process 4 page walks simultaneously.
+The Golden Cove microarchitecture has four dedicated page walkers, which allows it to process 4 page walks simultaneously.
 In the event of a TLB miss, these hardware units will issue the required loads into the memory subsystem and populate the TLB hierarchy with new entries.
 The page-table loads generated by the page walkers can hit in L1, L2, or L3 caches (details are not disclosed).
 Finally, page walkers can anticipate a future TLB miss and speculatively do a page walk to update TLB entries before a miss actually happens.

-The Goldencove specification doesn't disclose how resources are shared between two SMT threads.
+The Golden Cove specification doesn't disclose how resources are shared between two SMT threads.
 But in general, caches, TLBs and execution units are fully shared to improve the dynamic utilization of those resources.
 On the other hand, buffers for staging instructions between major pipe stages are either replicated or partitioned.
 These buffers include IDQ, ROB, RAT, RS, Load Buffer and the Store Buffer.
 PRF is also replicated.

 [^1]: There are around 300 physical general-purpose registers (GPRs) and a similar number of vector registers.
 The actual number of registers is not disclosed.
 [^2]: Load Buffer and Store Buffer sizes are not disclosed, but people have measured 192 and 114 entries respectively.